15 Expats Talk about Health Insurance and Healthcare in Uruguay

 We asked expat moms who gave birth in Uruguay about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Uruguay before having a baby.
 Make sure to find a doctor or midwife that you trust and feel comfortable with.
 It is also important to familiarize yourself with the local laws and regulations regarding childbirth and parenting.
 Additionally, it is a good idea to connect with other expat parents in Uruguay to get advice and support.
-Finally, make sure to take time to relax and enjoy the experience of having a baby in Uruguay," said one expat in Uruguay.
+Finally, make sure to take time to relax and enjoy the experience of having a baby in Uruguay," explained one expat living in Uruguay.

 Are healthcare services good in Uruguay?